BrownVince/ECE2112---Exploratory-Data-Analysis/README.md

 # Overview of Dataset

-* In the given dataset, there are 953 rows and 24 columns. *This also appears at the bottom left of the dataset when loading it*
+* **In the given dataset, there are 953 rows and 24 columns.** *This also appears at the bottom left of the dataset when loading it*
+The .shape function helps us identify the dimensions of the dataset in rows and columns
 ```
 rows, columns = df.shape
 print('Rows: ', rows, '\nColumns: ', columns)
 ```

-* The data types of each column are as follows.
-Note that object data type are string (object) data types.
+* **The data types of each column are shown in a table using the .dtype function.** Note that object data type are string (object) data types.
 Also, the 'streams' and 'in_shazam_charts' are in float since both contain missing values
+In order to show the data types of each column, the .dtype function is a must function in order to get the data types of each column in a dataset.
+This helps when your dataset has a lot of columns, using this will just display all your columns and their data types in a table.
 ```
 df.dtypes
 ```
 ![Screenshot 2024-11-06 224728](https://github.com/user-attachments/assets/899f6b99-cb0c-495d-a250-594df7e6a671)

 * There is 1 missing value in 'streams', 50 missing values in 'in_shazam_charts', and 95 missing values in 'key'. *Note that the 1 missing value in streams is the removed corrupted value*
+The function .isnull() helps in finding cells that are empty or of no value, together with the .sum() function, it will add the total number of cells that are empty.
+Then after that, we need to print columns with empty cells and on how many empty cells are there by indexing and filtering the data that have more than 0 values.
 ```
 mcount = df.isnull().sum()
 print('COLUMN \t\t MISSING COUNT')